 As a regular home cook and baker, I read a lot of cookbooks.
 I read them as others read romance novels, just paging through the book, as though there were a narrative to follow.
 This review is of a book that I really enjoyed reading through, several times!
-Fast Breads: 50 Recipes For Easy, Delicious Bread is a 144 page paperback written by Elinor Klivans.
-Great photos, (although not enough, and mainly artistic instead of instructional), by Susie Cushner.
+Fast Breads: 50 Recipes For Easy, Delicious Bread is a 144 page paperback written by Elinor Klivans and with great photos (although not enough, and mainly artistic instead of instructional) by Susie Cushner.
 I’ve endeavored to make several recipes from this book, and the results are somewhat mixed, but were still enjoyable to make.

 The only issue I have at this point with the recipe, was the description; this is a dark bread?!
 Not so much, in my opinion.

 I don’t know about any of you, but waiting for baked bread to cool enough to slice is almost painful for me.
 Hours later, as though spent waiting at the DMV, I was finally able to slice into the fragrant loaf.

 I am a big believer in the electric knife when slicing breads, and other crushable, tender foods.
 The slices turned out just as I wanted them.
 The bread had a relatively light flavor, almost too light, and would have benefited from a more savory element in my opinion.
 Unfortunately, I can’t think of what to add, but I’ll make it again to find something appropriate.
 It was an easy, lovely addition to dinner that night, and the toast from the bread the following day was tasty.

 Now, the indulgent trial: Extra-sticky Caramel-Pecan Rolls.